Bobby Lashley: All Elite Wrestling (2024–present)

 After losing the tag titles, The Hurt Syndicate then began a feud with The Demand (Ricochet, Bishop Kaun, and Toa Liona), losing to them at All Out on September 20 in a regular trios match, but defeated them in a rematch at Dynamite: Title Tuesday on October 7 in a Street Fight and on October 12 at WrestleDream in a tornado trios match to become the number one contenders for the AEW World Trios Championship, but failed to defeat The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) for the titles after Ricochet interfered.
+In December 2025, it was reported that Lashley had suffered an injury and would miss "substantial time".

+On the April 2, 2026 episode of Collision, Lashley returned to AEW television with his stablemates in a backstage segment.
+At Double or Nothing on May 24, Benjamin and Lashley were a part of Jericho's team in Stadium Stampede, where they defeated Ricochet's team.

 Professional wrestling style and persona

 Lashley uses the spear and the swinging full nelson submission hold, known as the Hurt Lock, as finishers.
 Former WWE wrestler Chris Masters commented on his former finisher being used, stating: "It's funny when he first started using it.
 All the mentions of people saying 'That's The Master Lock, not The Hurt Lock.'
 I'd be lying if I didn't say it didn't create an opportunity, even if it was small.
 You know, who's got the best Full Nelson in professional wrestling."
 His nicknames are "The Dominator" - as he was known during his early WWE career, during this point he used an inverted powerbomb and then a front powerslam as finishers referring to each as the Dominator respectively - and "The All Mighty", coined by then-manager Lio Rush, which would continue to be used during his first WWE Championship reign.